ivacf/ivanc/README.md

 # ivanc

-This repository contains two applications:
+This repository contains a total of two applications:

 1. A [React app](/web-client) that displays information about the author and his/her work as a software developer.
 See deployed at http://ivanc.uk